GiorgosSazalis/GiorgosSazalis/README.md

 - 👯 I’m looking for work experience on Data Analysis field
-- 🤔 Any tips for making my portfolio projects are welcome
+- 🤔 Any tips for making my portfolio projects better are welcome!
 - 😄 Pronouns: He/Him